website statistics

 Baseball/Softball: 15

-Basketball: 16-28 (because of the unpredictability with the men, and disaster with the women)
+Basketball: 16-28 (because of the unpredictability of the men and disaster with the women, even though both should qualify)

 Boxing: 2-6